Fiserv/Commerce-Hub/docs/Transactions/Verification.md

 ## Overview

-Bank account verification is performed when the merchant wants to confirms that the cardholder account which is used for the transaction is a valid bank account.
+Account verification is performed when the merchant wants to confirm that the cardholder account is valid for a transaction.

 <!--theme:info-->
->**Note:** Merchant can also get Address Verification ([AVS check](../Guides-Info/Fraud/Address-Verification.md)) and Security Code ([CVV check](../Guides-Info/Fraud/Security-Code.md)) along with Account verification request.
+> The merchant can also perform an [address](../Guides-Info/Fraud/Address-Verification.md)) and/or [security code](../Guides-Info/Fraud/Security-Code.md) verification with the request.

 ---

-## Minimum Requirement
+## Payment Card Requirement

 #### Component: source